All VyStar Offices will be closed on January 20th, Martin Luther King, Jr. Day

 So if we understand that compound interest translates into free money down the road, what could possibly be standing in the way?

-As it turns out, it’s not so much a math or finance issue as it is a life issue—if we have trouble identifying our life goals, we’ll also have trouble planning and saving for them.
 At the risk of sounding like Dr. Phil, we need to understand ourselves before we can fully understand our finances.

 This is a tough one, because a lot happens between your teens and your 30s.
 You’ll experience a combination of moving out, starting your career, dealing with student loans, getting married, financing a home—all these things have their own set of stresses that make it difficult to see past them.
 When you’re a new grad and job hunting, it’s hard to imagine yourself retiring in 40 years.
 If you’re living with your family rent-free, it’s hard to imagine yourself putting down a deposit on a home.
 If you’re living paycheck to paycheck, it’s hard to imagine having enough to pay off your student loans.